-From time to time Sarah and I have seen Facebook posts about people either wanting to stay in or close to downtown Auckland.
-Some have managed to find their way to Z Pier in Westhaven just to the west of the Viaduct area but very few people seem to know about it.
-With this in mind we decided that since it’s close to home we would incorporate a visit here with a couple of our walks and then I could publish another chapter in my blog about the place.
+From time to time, Sarah and I have seen Facebook posts about people either wanting to stay in or close to downtown Auckland.
+Some have managed to find their way to Z Pier in Westhaven just to the west of the Viaduct area, but very few people seem to know about it.
+With this in mind, we decided that since it’s close to home, we would incorporate a visit here with a couple of our walks and then I could publish another chapter in my blog about the place.

-That is until we walked under the bridge and the fog just disappeared giving us a clear view of the city behind all the boats moored at the Marina.
+That is until we walked under the bridge and the fog just disappeared, giving us a clear view of the city behind all the boats moored at the Marina.
 You can admire the boats as you walk past perhaps consider changing the motorhome for one that travels on water.
 There is an area with the ones for sale on display with prices ranging from a quite modest $20000 through to ones in the millions.

 A lot of motorhomers we have met used to own a boat before taking to travelling on land.
 So for a lot of people walking this area would bring back memories of their time on the water.

-There is almost nowhere in Auckland that you cannot see the Sky Tower and these days the skyline is also dominated by numerous cranes that seem to be building more and more apartment blocks.
+There is almost nowhere in Auckland that you cannot see the Sky Tower, and these days the skyline is also dominated by numerous cranes that seem to be building more and more apartment blocks.

-Access to the camping area is from Westhaven Drive and you can click on the map above to get directions.
+Access to the camping area is from Westhaven Drive, and you can click on the map above to get directions.

 With a maximum stay of 3 days parking is $20 per day as shown in the above photo.
 The interesting thing to us was the second time we visited campers had parked between the marked orange lines, which have the largest spaces.
-However there is a sign stating that all campers must park between the white lines on the outsides of the parking area.
-That’s great if your motorhome is only 6 metres long but rather problematic if it’s 9 metres long like ours.
+However, there is a sign stating that all campers must park between the white lines on the outsides of the parking area.
+That’s great if your motorhome is only 6 metres long but somewhat problematic if it’s 9 metres long like ours.

 I often wonder in places like this are we meant to purchase 2 parking tickets to cover the two spaces the motorhome or car and caravan will take up?
 Or do we just buy one and hope for the best with the parking wardens?

 When camped somewhere we always explore the area so there is no reason why we wouldn’t do the same here.
-It’s a very short stroll through the commercial area of Westhaven to get to the Wynyard Quarter and from there to the Viaduct and the bottom of Auckland’s Queen St.
+It’s a very short stroll through the commercial sector of Westhaven to get to the Wynyard Quarter and from there to the Viaduct and the bottom of Auckland’s Queen St.

 The Wynyard Quarter blends into the Viaduct Harbour as you stroll along what used to be old wharf’s used for commercial fishing and the home for the America’s Cup boats in the early 2000’s.

-As you continue on towards the bottom of Queen St. you pass by the container with a help yourself library that seemed very well stocked, a good book exchange since there isn’t one at the campsite.
+As you continue on towards the bottom of Queen St. you pass by the container with a help-yourself library that seemed very well stocked, a good book exchange since there isn’t one at the campsite.
 Then onwards past the Maritime Museum home to some of New Zealand’s sailing history and well worth a visit.
 Outside the museum is KZ1 a massive yacht built by Micheal Fay as part of the doomed America’s Cup challenge in 1988.

-Or you could simply do what we did and that’s just enjoy the walk along one of the prettiest parts of Auckland.
-Obviously on a hot summers day the place would be heaving with people but on the day of our visit it was a very relaxed visit.
+Or you could simply do what we did, and that’s just enjoy the walk along one of the prettiest parts of Auckland.
+Obviously, on a hot summers day, the place would be heaving with people, but on the day of our visit, it was a very relaxed visit.

 Next door to the Ferry Building is the Cloud that was put together as a temporary structure for the Rugby World Cup and still stands today 7 years later.
-It’s a really interesting shape but is beginning to look a little tired inside and would need a major tidy up before being used for the next America’s Cup in 2020/21
+It’s a fascinating shape but is beginning to look a little tired inside and would need a major tidy up before being used for the next America’s Cup in 2020/21

-Then from the Cloud it’s just across the road to the Britomart Transport Centre where you could catch a train or bus to other parts of Auckland.
+Then from the Cloud, it’s just across the road to the Britomart Transport Centre where you could catch a train or bus to other parts of Auckland.

 Given that you can stay at Z Pier for 3 days that would allow plenty of time to explore all that this area has to offer.
-We saw a lot more and I took heaps of photos of things that I haven’t covered in this blog because after all it’s also about the reader exploring the area themselves.
+We saw a lot more, and I took heaps of photos of things that I haven’t covered in this blog because after all, it’s also about the reader exploring the area themselves.

-So if you want to experience downtown Auckland and can put up with a bit of traffic noise from the nearby motorway then Z Pier is the place for you.
+So if you want to experience downtown Auckland and can put up with a bit of traffic noise from the nearby motorway, then Z Pier is the place for you.